We took 3 to 4 months to plan our Taiwan trip. After zooming down the number of days we can spare, we focus on the areas which we wish to visit.

-A hearty meal, but the evening temperature to a cool 12 degrees!
+A hearty meal, and the evening temperature was a cool 12 degrees!
 The wind along the corridor was chilling.

-With a full tummy, we reseted in our Bnb before soaking at 廬山 Lu Shan later in the night.
+With a full tummy, we rested in our Bnb before soaking at 廬山 Lu Shan later in the night.
 Taiwanese call soaking in Hot spring, 泡湯 (literally dipping in soup).

 維多利亞溫泉會館 (Victoria Spring Resort, GPS 24.022925, 121.186482) , this is not the Japanese type on (naked) Onsen, but family friendly.
 We book two tubs for about TWD 1000, the big pool was unavailable then.